The TCJA: Key Facts on the 2017 Tax Cuts and What's Next for 2025

 Trump corporate tax rate

 The TCJA changed taxes for businesses, too.
 For example, the TCJA cut the corporate income tax (CIT) from 35% to 21%.
+This provision is not set to expire.

-Though the effect of lower corporate tax rates is debated in economic circles, the Tax Foundation reports the burden of the CIT falls on consumers.
+Though the effect of lower corporate tax rates is debated in economic circles, the Tax Foundation reports that the burden of the CIT falls on consumers.
 Consequently, a lower CIT might entice companies to raise wages and lower prices for buyers.

 That last point, on expensing business property, concerns depreciation.
-Normally business assets are depreciated over their useful life (typically 5, 10, or 15 years).
+Normally, business assets are depreciated over their useful life (typically 5, 10, or 15 years).
 Before the TCJA, tax law generally allowed some equipment to be partially expensed, but it was only 40% of qualifying assets.

 Accelerated depreciation creates a greater tax difference between reportable income (what the stockholders see) and taxable income (what the IRS sees).
 But this difference is temporary.
-In later years, when the asset has been fully expensed for tax purposes, but not for reportable income purposes, the business will pay more tax for that asset.
+In later years, when the asset has been fully expensed for tax purposes, but not for reportable income purposes, the business will pay more tax on that asset.

 That is why accelerated depreciation may be called a "deferred tax liability."
 Businesses pay less in taxes now for greater tax liability in the future.